 Did you know that most people are unaware of the fact that a reflex sight and a red dot sight are not the same thing?
 Bet you didn’t know that fact either, did you?
 Well now you do.
 In the battle of reflex sight vs red dot sight, it is very important that we, first of all, learn about each of the sights before favoring either.
 And that’s exactly what we are here to help you with today.

 Hello and welcome to our class!
-If you have a gun, then take a sit because this lecture is going to be very important for you.
+If you have a gun, then take a sit because this lecture is going to be very important to you.
 Read along our little coverage to find out the character of a reflex sight and a red dot sight, their similarities, and differences that we bet you never knew!
 You will be thanking us for this.
 Let’s start!

 Alright, folks.
 Here’s the news that is going to drop a few jaws today: a red dor sight is, technically, not a specific kind of sight.
-It is in fact a general term used to classify a whole entire range of sights that uses a red dot to mark and aim a target.
+It is, in fact, a general term used to classify a whole entire range of sights that use a red dot to mark and aim a target.
 BOOM!

 Kind of like how all thumbs are fingers, but all fingers are not thumbs.
 Get it?
 To put things into perspective, a prism sight is a red dot sight, a reflex sight is a red dot sight and a holographic sight is also a red dot sight.
 Despite being operating different and having variable construction features, all of these aforementioned types of sights share a very common and fundamental feature: the red dot.

 Hence, they are all red for sight!
 Simple, right?
 A red dot sight is therefore not a specific type of sight, like a prism or holographic sight.
 But most importantly, it is not a reflex sight.
 The bottom line here is that any sighting device that uses a red dot to aim targets can be classified as being a red dot sight.
 Period!